ytakefuji/image_filter/README.md

 <img src='3.png' width=480 height=300>

-In order to save the result as pdf file, choose PDFviaHTML menu.
+In order to save the result as pdf file, choose PDFviaHTML menu. filter.pdf will be saved in download directory.

 <img src='4.png' width=480 height=300>